 As a hydrolyzing agent, electrochemically prepared catalysts (catholytes) were used, which have an increased extraction and hydrolysis ability compared to alkaline solutions due to the presence of reducing agents in the form of dissolved hydrogen, and its radicals together with hydroxyl ions.

-Catalysts were obtained by electrolysis of low-mineralized aqueous media during unipo- lar treatment on standard electrolysis plants of the STEL brand (10N-120–01, model 80-03) manufactured by NPO Ekran (Moscow, Russia).
+Catalysts were obtained by electrolysis of low-mineralized aqueous media during unipolar treatment on standard electrolysis plants of the STEL brand (10N-120–01, model 80-03) manufactured by NPO Ekran (Moscow, Russia).

 The raw material is crushed to a size of 3–5 × 10−3 m, mixed with a catholyte solution with pH 12.2 ± 0.5 and Eh 920 ± 50 mV, with a relaxation time after electrolysis of 5−10 min with hydromodule 1:3–1:6 in a reactor with a stirrer, followed by heating to 80 ± 5 ◦C and thermostating in a reactor with a stirrer for 30–40 min and divided into fat and protein